 (1) fire-and-forget asynchronous methods having

-is therefore redundant, and kept there for illustration purpose.package test; import java.util.concurrent.ExecutionException; import java.util.concurrent.Future; import javax.ejb.embeddable.EJBContainer; import javax.naming.Context; import junit.framework.TestCase; public class AsyncBeanTest extends TestCase { private EJBContainer container; private Context namingContext; private AsyncBean asyncBean; @Override protected void setUp() throws Exception { super.setUp(); container = EJBContainer.createEJBContainer(); namingContext = container.getContext(); asyncBean = (AsyncBean) namingContext.lookup("java:global/testApp/AsyncBean"); } @Override protected void tearDown() throws Exception { super.tearDown(); container.close(); } public final void testIgnoreResult() { asyncBean.ignoreResult(0, 0); // fire and forget System.out.println("Proceed without waiting for the async method result."); } public final void testLongProcessing() throws InterruptedException, ExecutionException { FuturefutureResult = asyncBean.longProcessing(8, 9); System.out.println("Proceed to other tasks and check async method result later."); Integer intResult = futureResult.get(); System.out.println("The prior async method returned " + intResult); } }
+} Since the class is annotated with@Asynchronous, all business methods are asynchronous.
+The method-level@Asynchronousis therefore redundant, and kept there for illustration purpose.package test; import java.util.concurrent.ExecutionException; import java.util.concurrent.Future; import javax.ejb.embeddable.EJBContainer; import javax.naming.Context; import junit.framework.TestCase; public class AsyncBeanTest extends TestCase { private EJBContainer container; private Context namingContext; private AsyncBean asyncBean; @Override protected void setUp() throws Exception { super.setUp(); container = EJBContainer.createEJBContainer(); namingContext = container.getContext(); asyncBean = (AsyncBean) namingContext.lookup("java:global/testApp/AsyncBean"); } @Override protected void tearDown() throws Exception { super.tearDown(); container.close(); } public final void testIgnoreResult() { asyncBean.ignoreResult(0, 0); // fire and forget System.out.println("Proceed without waiting for the async method result."); } public final void testLongProcessing() throws InterruptedException, ExecutionException { FuturefutureResult = asyncBean.longProcessing(8, 9); System.out.println("Proceed to other tasks and check async method result later."); Integer intResult = futureResult.get(); System.out.println("The prior async method returned " + intResult); } }

 No comments: